 General Motors is planning for sales growth in Indonesia and Thailand to capitalize on rising income levels in both markets.
 In both countries, the automaker is ramping up its manufacturing operations and increasing the amount of dealers selling Chevy vehicles.
 According to GM Southeast Asia chief Martin Apfel, the automaker is planning to increase its dealer count from 35 to 55 in Indonesia, and from 91 to 120 in Thailand.

-Thanks to last decade’s financial crisis and manufacturing strikes, GM halted production at its Indonesian factory in Bekasi city (located west of Java, east of the Jakartan border) in 2005.
-But the automaker brought the plant back online last year; with a 50,000 annual production capacity, the plant will manufacture the Chevrolet Spin MPV for the local market as well as for other Southeast Asia markets, including Thailand and the Philippines.
+Thanks to last decade’s financial crisis and manufacturing strikes, production was halted at the GM Indonesia factory in Bekasi city (located west of Java, east of the Jakartan border) in 2005.
+But the automaker embarked on plans to bring the plant back online last year; with a 40,000 annual production capacity, the facility will manufacture the Chevrolet Spin MPV for the local market as well as for other Southeast Asia markets, including Thailand and the Philippines.

 Chevy’s sales tripled in Thailand in 2011 to 59,652 units in the first 10 months of 2012.
 The locally-produced Colorado mid-sized pickup truck is at the forefront of the sales expansion.